tech-advantage/edc-popover-react/README.md

  - `class`: The `content` must represent the CSS class
  - `url`: The `content` must represent the image's URL

-If a `string` is provided to an EdcIcon, it will be interpreted as a CSS class by default.
+If a `string` is provided to an EdcIconData, it will be interpreted as a CSS class by default.

 #### CSS